-While nothing beats good old face-to-face interaction, online socialization can be a great filler for when you’re unable to meet in person.
+While nothing beats good old face-to-face interaction, online socialization can be a great filler for when you're unable to meet in person.
 With the explosion of social networking sites, there is no shortage of online platforms to meet new individuals.
-A few of my faves are Twitter, Facebook, Mom Bloggers Club, and Social Moms, but if you’re looking for a more niche site, just try Googling what you’re looking for – there’s a good chance you’ll find exactly what you’re searching for.
+If you're looking for a more niche site, just try Googling or doing a Facebook search what you're looking for – there's a good chance you'll find exactly what you're searching for.

 If you struggle with the loneliness and isolation of working from home, try any one of these pointers and see if you feel better.
 If you don't feel better in time, it might be a signal to take your work outside of the home.

 Studies have shown if you like this blog post — you will also love the following articles.

 - Actionable Tips For Dealing With Mental Health Issues at Work

 - Five Ways to Cure Work-at-Home Office Fever

 Originally published May 15, 2015.
 Content updated in March 2020 by Holly Reisem Hanna.